elfhuo-Github/batocera-teknoparrot/README.md

 # batocera-TeknoParrot
-Extends Batocera and adds Teknoparrot support as an UNOFICIAL ADD-ON to BATOCERA.
+Extends Batocera and adds Teknoparrot support as an ADD-ON to Batocera.

 # About TeknoParrot
 TeknoParrot is a software package that allows you to play particular